hetznercloud/cli/docs/reference/hcloud_load-balancer_add-service.md

       --health-check-retries int                 Number of retries after a health check is marked as failed (default 3) --health-check-timeout duration            The timeout after a health check is marked as failed (default 10s) -h, --help                                     help for add-service
-      --http-certificates int64Slice             ID of Certificates which are attached to this Load Balancer (default []) --http-cookie-lifetime duration            Sticky Sessions: Lifetime of the cookie --http-cookie-name string                  Sticky Sessions: Cookie Name we set --http-redirect-http                       Redirect all traffic on port 80 to port 443
+      --http-certificates strings                IDs or names of Certificates which should be attached to this Load Balancer --http-cookie-lifetime duration            Sticky Sessions: Lifetime of the cookie --http-cookie-name string                  Sticky Sessions: Cookie Name we set --http-redirect-http                       Redirect all traffic on port 80 to port 443